-Fig. 4 shows a photograph of the P/T sensor integrated with the SSTL propulsion subsystem for Proba-2.
+Fig. 5 shows a photograph of the P/T sensor integrated with Proba-2 propulsion subsystem.
 The P/T sensor employs a heat-treated, orbitally-welded stainless-steel housing that is suitable for direct contact with propellants such as hydrazine.
 It can be employed for either single-ended or differential pressure measurements.
-The P/T sensor was proof-tested in N2 at 1200 psi, relative to the maximum operating pressure of 600 psi
+The P/T sensor was proof-tested in N2 at 1200 psi, relative to the maximum operating pressure of 600 psi.

 The FSD innovative P/T sensor uses multiple FBG gratings with special mounting to provide simultaneous pressure (P-sense) and temperature (T-sense) measurements.
-The pressure readings are independent of the gas composition.
+The pressure readings are independent of the gas composition (see Fig. 5).
 The integral temperature measurements are employed to correct for the effects of temperature on the pressure readings.

-Fig. 4: Photograph of flight P/T sensor integrated with the SSTL propulsion system for Proba-2.
+Fig. 5: Photograph of flight P/T sensor integrated with the SSTL propulsion system for Proba-2.

-The P-sensor response to the applied pressure is very linear with minimal hysteresis comparable to the reference pressure measurement accuracy (see fig. 5).
-The temperature-compensated maximum hysteresis was about $\pm 0.015$ nm relative to a full scale FBG center wavelength shift of about 12.75 nm for 600 psi.
+The P-sensor response to the applied pressure is very linear with minimal hysteresis comparable to the reference pressure measurement accuracy (see fig. 6).
+The temperature-compensated maximum hysteresis was about +/-0.015 nm relative to a full scale FBG center wavelength shift of about 12.75 nm for 600 psi.
 The T-sensor response is totally isolated from the pressure effects.

-Fig. 5: Response of the P/T pressure-sensing and temperature sensing FBGs to the applied pressure.
+Fig. 6: Response of the P/T pressure-sensing and temperature sensing FBGs to the applied pressure.